-NOTE:

-This is a CONTROLLED Document.
-Any documents appearing in paper form are not controlled and should be checked against the on-line file version prior to use.

-For each project the Consultant is responsible for the correct application of the specifications and for updating and modifying all highlighted items, as well as updating and modifying those sections that are directly applicable to the project.
-All updates and modifications to this standard document are to be highlighted to the Region for review and acceptance on each project.

-Notice: This Document hardcopy must be used for reference purpose only.

-The on-line copy is the current version of the document.
+PART1.
 GEneral

 General

 All conditions of the contract apply to the work of this section.

 Section 13510 is a functional specification.
 The Contractor is to provide all the devices necessary to meet the intent of this specification and to ensure a fully functional wide area network that meets the performance requirements specified herein.